Cleveland 4PL de minimis

 Cleveland 4PL Warehouse Can Minimize Impact of De Minimis Tax Reforms

-Proposed reforms of a nearly 100-year-old U.S. tax law called the de minimis exemption has many e-commerce companies — including a number of American small businesses — concerned about potentially adverse impacts to their bottom line.
+Proposed reforms of a nearly 100-year-old U.S. tax law called the de minimis exemption have many e-commerce companies — including a number of American small businesses — concerned about potentially adverse impacts to their bottom line.
 As a longtime Cleveland 4PL warehouse and service provider, we make it our business to help your business navigate the complexities of global logistics.
 That includes potential rollbacks of de minimis protections.

 What is the De Minimis Tax Exemption?